Common bone and joint conditions

 Rheumatoid arthritis (RA) is a long-term, autoimmune disease that leads to inflammation of the joints and surrounding tissues.
 RA can occur at any age, but is more common in middle age.

-- Morning stiffness that lasts more than one hour
+- Morning stiffness that lasts more than one hour, typically in the morning